mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 sudden deceleration caused by hitting the outer layers of atmosphere that causes the hazard.

-Trace: DM-
-Very Thin: DM-
-Thin: DM-
-Dense: DM+
+Trace: DM-Very Thin: DM-Thin: DM-Dense: DM+
 Very Dense: DM+

 A very high-altitude aerobraking maneuver might be used to try to